brite-code/brite/tests/checker/function_type.ite.md

 - (39:4-39:5) Can not change the type of `b` because an `Int` is not a `Bool`.
   - (22:23-22:26) `Int`
   - (39:32-39:36) `Bool`
-- (40:4-40:5) Can not change the type of `c` because we have one argument but we need three.
+- (40:4-40:5) Can not change the type of `c` because we have three arguments but we only need one.
+  - (23:6-23:31) three arguments
   - (40:7-40:24) one argument
-  - (23:6-23:31) three arguments
 - (40:4-40:5) Can not change the type of `c` because a `Bool` is not an `Int`.
   - (40:11-40:15) `Bool`
   - (23:10-23:13) `Int`
 - (40:4-40:5) Can not change the type of `c` because an `Int` is not a `Bool`.
   - (23:28-23:31) `Int`
   - (40:20-40:24) `Bool`
-- (41:4-41:5) Can not change the type of `c` because we have two arguments but we need three.
+- (41:4-41:5) Can not change the type of `c` because we have three arguments but we only need two.
+  - (23:6-23:31) three arguments
   - (41:7-41:30) two arguments
-  - (23:6-23:31) three arguments
 - (41:4-41:5) Can not change the type of `c` because a `Bool` is not an `Int`.
   - (41:11-41:15) `Bool`
   - (23:10-23:13) `Int`